EriSetyawan166/face-recognition-next-js/README.md

 - Real-time face detection using the Tiny Face API.
 - Single-person and multiple-person detection.
-- Alert when there are no person.
+- Alert when there is no person.

 ## How to Use